philbishop/virtual-nvr/README.md

 -------------------
 ```

 Note: If the IP address displayed is 127.0.0.1 then check your network connection for the LAN IP address.
-Theh pass that IP address as a parameter.
+Them pass that IP address as a parameter.

 For example:
 ```sh